rnett/krosstalk/plugins/ktor-client/krosstalk-ktor-client/README.md

 # Module Krosstalk Ktor Client

 A basic multiplatform Krosstalk client plugin using [Ktor](https://ktor.io/).
+Supports all platforms Ktor does, which is currently everything except `watchosX64`.

+Artifact: `com.github.rnett.krosstalk:krosstalk-ktor-client`

 To use, have your Krosstalk client object implement `KtorKrosstalkClient`, and set `client` to a `KtorClient`.